 If we do get a review copy we always disclose that in the playthrough or podcast of that game.

-We maintain a list of every review copy we've received and reviewed or played through.
+Our Games List discloses every review copy we’ve received and reviewed or played through.

 It's worth noting however that many of the games we play-through or review are already owned by us, or borrowed from other folks in our gaming group.